 Many people come to lawyers very quickly after they feel they have been wronged.
-Although this is VERY important to do as there are a number of time limits, procedures and things that need to occur very shortly after being your property is injured; it is important to ask yourself a few questions before calling MCV so we can help.
+Although this is VERY important to do as there are a number of time limits, procedures and processes that need to occur very shortly after you and/or your property is injured, it is important to ask yourself a few questions before calling MCV Law so we can help you more effectively.
 Over the next few months, I will be walking you through the steps and questions that are important to know and to think about as you wish to pursue a civil litigation matter.

 STEP 1: Liability

 The first and most important issue to discuss is also many times the most difficult to determine; liability, or in other words, WHO IS AT FAULT?

 Why can this most straightforward question be one of the most difficult?